robiso/translation-serbian/README.md

 ## How this works

-The translations are all in the de.csv file.
+The translations are all in the sr.csv file.
 Why in CVS?
 That's how all other major CMSes do it, so there must be a good reason for it.

 You will see something like this a lot:

 ```
 SECTION NAME
-	"> Some text","> Wat tekst"
+	"> Some text","> Неки текст"
 ```

 The 'parser' skips all lines that are not equal to two values, so SECTION NAME (contains one value) is skipped.